dmauser/PrivateLink/PLS-for-Onprem-workloads/README.md

 The architecture diagram below shows a Provider that has a Web Server on their On-premises network and wants to allow Customer A and Customer B to access it privately using Azure infrastructure.

 ![On-prem-Provider-to-consumers](./media/On-prem-provider-consumers.png)

+_Download a Visio [file](./PLS-on-prem-workloads.vsdx) of this architecture and use Layers to add or remove components._

 ## Concepts